 When will the museum open?

-The Swedish Holocaust Museum will open with digital activities on 16 June, when the museum’s website is launched.
+The Swedish Holocaust Museum opened with digital activities on 16 June 2022, and the museum’s website launched.
 The museum and its operations will be gradually built up over several years.
-The first exhibition will open in June 2023 in new premises in Glashuset on Torsgatan, Stockholm.
+The first exhibition will open on 21 June 2023 in new premises in Glashuset on Torsgatan 19, Stockholm.

 Where and in what premises will the new museum open?

 The museum premises are located in Glashuset at Torsgatan 19 in central Stockholm.
-This is where the first exhibition will open in summer 2023.
+This is where the first exhibition will open on 21 June 2023.
 Glashuset will be the museum’s home for between five and eight years while the organisation is developed, after which it will move to a permanent home.

 Designed by architect Johan Celsing, Glashuset [The Glasshouse] was built in 2006 as an extension to Bonnier Tower.
 It currently houses the art gallery Bonniers Konsthall and several other businesses.